usnistgov/oar-metadata/model/README-NERDm.md

        https://github.com/usnistgov/oar-metadata</a> </dt>
   <dd> This software repository includes a Python package, <code>nistoar.nerdm</code>, that aids in
        creating and handling NERDm documents.
-In particular, it includes converters that convert NERDm instances into other formats (like POD, schema.org, and DCAT).
+In particular, it includes converters that convert NERDm instances into other formats (like POD, schema.org, DataCite and DCAT).
 It can also transform NERDm documents conforming to earlier versions of the schemas to that of the latest versions. </dd>
 </dl>